BCLibraries/bc-libraries-site/content/news/news/2015-12-18-holidaysdvds.md

 Image_alt: Screencap of the film A Charlie Brown Christmas
 Image_thumb: 2015-12/holidaydvds-thumbs.png

 Need some holiday cheer, a Christmas classic, or a wintery tale?
 Why not check out a DVD from the library?
-We have a great collection of films just waiting to be seen. goo.gl/HDHSFl
+We have a <a href="http://goo.gl/HDHSFl">great collection of films</a> just waiting to be seen.